Overview

 Status & what's next

-In active development toward Theme Store submission.
-Shipped and merged so far: the PDP refactor to snippets + app/theme blocks, native cart via {% form %}, app-block support and localization, PDP feature parity (unit price, pickup, gift-card recipient, selling plans, media), and a copy / font / alt-text compliance sweep.
-Next: the core JS layer (JS variant picker, cart drawer, predictive search), the remaining home and collection sections, secondary templates with empty / sold-out / success states, then the i18n / RTL and Lighthouse / axe automation passes before submission.
+Submitted to the Shopify Theme Store and in review.
+Shipped and merged so far: the PDP refactor to snippets + app/theme blocks, native cart via {% form %}, app-block support and localization, PDP feature parity (unit price, pickup, gift-card recipient, selling plans, media), a copy / font / alt-text compliance sweep, the core JS layer (JS variant picker, cart drawer, predictive search), the home and collection sections, and secondary templates with empty / sold-out / success states.
+Continuing through the review cycle: the i18n / RTL and Lighthouse / axe automation passes, plus the Neroli and Ambre preset listings.